Muthuraman-Sivakumar/Multi-class_Forestry_Data_Analysis/Jupyter Notebooks/EDA/1_summary.md

-Sunlight and Distance Features:
+    Sunlight + Distance Feature Associations:

         Summary:

             Each set of 5 scatterplots show class distinction across all feature relationships

             Gives an idea to what features need to be grouped to engineer discerning, predictive features

     Wilderness Area:

         Summary:

-        Each class has Wilderness Area patterns, however each class' patterns overlap.
+            Each class has predictive Wilderness Area patterns, however these patterns overlap between classes.

-        for this reason, univariate analysis is not enough.
-Features must be engineered to capture multivariate patterns that can discern classes
+            Therefor univariate analysis is not enough - features representing multiple variable must be engineered to capture discerning signals

     Soil Type:

         Summary:

-        A quick glance at visualizations show almost 0 soil types present among each class
+            A quick glance at visualizations show almost 0 soil types were present among each class.
+As a result, there is no predictive signal from soil types.

-        Hence, each class is homogenous - they all lack soil data

-        As a result, there is no class discerning or predictive signal from soil types

 If anything, it will create noise and increase computation time

             As a result all 40 soil features will be removed from the dataset

+### (d) Pearson Correlation Analysis